 HawaiiAlaskaFloridaSouth CarolinaGeorgiaAlabamaNorth CarolinaTennesseeRIRhode IslandCTConnecticutMAMassachusettsMaineNHNew HampshireVTVermontNew YorkNJNew JerseyDEDelawareMDMarylandWest VirginiaOhioMichiganArizonaNevadaUtahColoradoNew MexicoSouth DakotaIowaIndianaIllinoisMinnesotaWisconsinMissouriLouisianaVirginiaDCWashington DCIdahoCaliforniaNorth DakotaWashingtonOregonMontanaWyomingNebraskaKansasOklahomaPennsylvaniaKentuckyMississippiArkansasTexas

-Its 60 undergraduate programs range from accountancy to philosophy.
-At the bachelor’s degree-level, business and computer science draw in the most students, but UIS’s public affairs programs have always been particularly strong.
+The university has nearly 60 undergraduate programs, and nearly 40 minors.
+At the bachelor’s degree-level, business and computer science draw in the most students, and UIS’s public affairs programs have always been strong.
+It's a relatively small school.
+It has about 4,500 students, and about 50% are undergraduates.

 The school’s location in the state capital helps students snag government and nonprofit internships.
 Its Center for State Policy and Leadership provides a forum for research and discussion on policy issues, and Emiquon Field Station allows students to work alongside scientists who are working on wetlands restorations.
 UIS also has a well-established online program; about 40% of undergrads are enrolled exclusively in distance education and another 40% have some online classes as part of their coursework.